Nelliosis/Henrietta-bot/README.md

 * make scheduled events

 These are the three main functions I find useful.
 I will update the bot as I see fit. \
 If you want to add more functionality to the bot, fork the bot and [make it your own](#make-it-your-own).
+My only request is _do not use Henrietta's logo or name_, brand it as you wish.
 Set up the project by following the [Getting Started Section](#getting-started)

 <p align="right">(<a href="#top">back to top</a>)</p>